 This process can be reduced or modified according to the criteria of the group of teachers, as we will see later.

-2. Any of the phases may come together creating different process diagrams as we can see below:
+2. It can happen that any of the phases come together creating different process diagrams as we can see below: